jbisbee1/DS1000_S2024/README.md

 The final grade is calculated as a weighted average of these components with the following weights:

 - **Problem sets:** 11 in total, only 10 of which are worth 4% of your final grade.
 I will automatically drop the lowest-scoring problem sets from your final grade.
-- **Exams:** Midterm and final, both of which are in-class.
-The midterm is worth 20%, and the final worth 25% of your final grade.
+- **Exams:** Midterm and final.
+The midterm is worth 20% and is in-class, and the final worth 25% of your final grade and is a take-home.
 - **Quizzes:** There are 19 quizzes over the course of the semester which can only be taken if you attend class.
 Each consist of several questions plus an attendance statement.
 50% of the quiz grade comes from accurately answering all five questions, and 50% comes from signing the attendance statement.
 Each quiz is worth 1% of your final grade, and combined comprise the final 15%, meaning that 4 are not counted.

 See the table below for a breakdown of the percentages, points, and extra credit.